lmcai/ZOO_BOT_Comparative_genomics/Lab2_paml/homework_dueOct1/README.md

 ## What to include for the submission?
 1. A word/text file to answer the following questions.
-2. The IQ-TREE log file.
+2. The output from the branch model.
-3.

 Zip the above documents into a single file, submit through the Canvas assignment page.
 ---------------------